-This course will benefit students who are keen to improve their components of fitness and have an interest in athletics.
-It provides an avenue for students to reach their full potential in all areas of track and field, including fitness, knowledge, skills and rules, lessons include sessions at the beach, Bold Park and a WAIS excursion.
+This course will benefit students who are keen to improve their fitness and have an interest in athletics.
+It provides an avenue for students to reach their full potential in all areas of track and field.
+Lessons may include sessions at the beach, Bold Park and a WAIS excursion.
 Students will experience advanced training by qualified coaches to develop their technique in all events (including javelin) with the opportunity to specialise in an event of their choice.
-Participation in this elective will be advantageous for students at all levels, from house athletics carnivals to those aiming for state team selection.
+Participation in this elective will be advantageous for students of all levels.